bahlolab/superSTR/docs/EXAMPLE.md

 The workflow is written to automate as much of this process as possible on a server running a standard Linux operating system.
 It has been tested under Centos 8.

-We are using a small sampling from a larger study to cut down the download and compute requirements involved.
+We use a small subset of data from a larger study to reduce the download and compute requirements involved in this demo.
 Downloading data and converting to FASTQ represents the bulk of the time involved in this introduction.

 You'll need about 70 GB of storage available to be able to complete this successfully: